 Since the deferred sales charge and creation and development fee are fixed dollar amounts per unit, the trust must charge these amounts per unit regardless of any decrease in net asset value.
 However, if the public offering price per unit falls to the extent that the maximum sales charge percentage results in a dollar amount that is less than the combined fixed dollar amounts of the deferred sales charge and creation and development fee, your initial sales charge will be a credit equal to the amount by which these fixed dollar charges exceed the sales charge at the time you buy units.
 In such a situation, the value of securities per unit would exceed the public offering price per unit by the amount of the initial sales charge credit and the value of those securities will fluctuate, which could result in a benefit or detriment to unitholders that purchase units at that price.
 The initial sales charge credit is paid by the sponsor and is not paid by the trust.
 The "Fee Table" shows the sales charge calculation at a \$10 public offering price per unit and the following examples illustrate the sales charge at prices below and above \$10.
-If the public offering price per unit fell to \$9, the maximum sales charge would be \$0.2475 (2.75% of the public offering price per unit), which consists of an initial sales charge of -\$0.0275, a deferred sales charge of \$0.225 and a creation and development fee of \$0.05.
-If the public offering price per unit rose to \$11, the maximum sales charge would be \$0.3025 (2.75% of the public offering price per unit), consisting of an initial sales charge of \$0.0275, a deferred sales charge of \$0.225 and a creation and development fee of \$0.05.
+If the public offering price per unit fell to \$9, the maximum sales charge would be 0.2475 (2.75% of the public offering price per unit), which consists of an initial sales charge of -0.0275, a deferred sales charge of 0.225 and a creation and development fee of 0.3025 (2.75% of the public offering price per unit rose to \$11, the maximum sales charge would be 0.3025 (2.75% of the public offering price per unit), consisting of an initial sales charge of 0.225, a deferred sales charge of 0.225 and a creation and development fee of 0.3025 (2.75% of the public offering price per unit), consisting of an initial sales charge of 0.225, a deferred sales charge of 0.225 and a creation and development fee of 0.05.
 The actual sales charge that may be paid by an investor may differ slightly from the sales charges shown herein due to rounding that occurs in the calculation of the public offering price and in the number of units purchased.